opentaps/open-climate-investing/book/New-Technologies.md

 Furthermore, the treasury behind any currency, crypto or otherwise, gains when it mints liabilities (tokens or currency) at a higher value than the reserve assets (in this case, offsets.)
 Unfortunately, there are plenty of low price offsets that could be created, even now, under approved standards and methodologies.
 They could boost the treasury and cryptocurrency values while having no positive or even negative climate impact.

-Finally, does the offset market ultimately want financial players and speculators?
-Developers would welcome higher prices, of course, but not volatility, which will make it more difficult for them to get long-term financing.
-Buyers, who obviously benefit from lower prices, will resist higher prices because of financial players, and speculators are the least welcome of all.
-Already we see this dynamic in the European Union's Emissions Trading Scheme (ETS): [Poland, Spain, and Czechia are protesting](https://www.euractiv.com/section/emissions-trading-scheme/news/europes-energy-price-hike-fuelled-by-speculators-spain-and-poland-say/) that financial players are driving up the cost of electricity and must be barred from the market.
+Finally, does the offset market really want financial players and speculators?
+Developers would probably welcome higher prices but not volatility, which would make long-term projects more difficult for them.
+Buyers benefit from lower prices and would call foul if outsiders push up prices.
+Whatever happens, everybody will blame "financial players," especially the hated "speculators," who provide an easy excuse to discredit the whole system.
+Already we see this in the European Union's Emissions Trading Scheme (ETS): [Poland, Spain, and Czechia are protesting](https://www.euractiv.com/section/emissions-trading-scheme/news/europes-energy-price-hike-fuelled-by-speculators-spain-and-poland-say/) that financial players are driving up the cost of electricity and must be barred from the market.
 [Poland and Czechia have even called for suspension of the ETS.](https://www.euractiv.com/section/politics/short_news/czech-minister-would-support-polands-call-for-suspension-of-eu-ets/)

 Time will tell.